 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
-You can invoke this command from the code viewer, from the File Structure window and other tool windows.
+You can invoke this command from the Assembly Explorer, from the File Structure window and other tool windows.

-- Press Ctrl+U or choose from the main menu .
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+U or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

-- If the selected symbol has one base symbol, dotPeek will navigate to it directly.
+If the symbol has only one base symbol, dotPeek will navigate to it directly.